Close

 How to fill out each section of the BRS calculator

-This step is the simplest – select “Active Duty,” then choose whether you expect to retire from active or reserve duty.
+This step is the simplest.
+Select “Active Duty,” then choose whether you expect to retire from active or reserve duty.
 For demonstration purposes, we’ll assume retirement straight from active duty.

 Press “Continue” to proceed.

-In this step, you’ll be asked: How many years do you think you’ll serve before you leave?
+In this step, you’ll be asked, “How many years do you think you’ll serve before you leave?”
 You may not know now, so put in your best estimate.
 Remember, the longer you stay in, the longer you can contribute to your TSP account.
-And, you’ll only be eligible for a pension payment if you retire after serving 20 years on active duty.
+You’ll only be eligible for a pension payment if you retire after serving 20 years on qualifying active service.”

 In all, you’ll put in: